God comes in a dream

 - 15:12 As the sun fell, Abram slipped into a deep sleep—dark and terrifying.

 - 15:13 God told Abram, “You can count on this, your descendants will immigrate to a foreign country where they will end up oppressed and eventually enslaved.
 They will live there as immigrants and slaves 400 years.

 - 15:14 But I will slam my hammer of judgment on that foreign land.
-Then your descendants will come out of that country—and they’ll come loaded with the wealth of their former slave masters.
+Then your descendants will come out of that country—and they’ll come loaded with incredible wealth.

 - 15:15 As far as you’re concerned, I want you to know that you will die in peace at an old age, and go on to be with your ancestors.
 Your body will be buried.

 - 15:16 After four generations—when your great-great-grandchildren are born—your descendants will return home from that foreign land.
 Only then will I use them to punish the sinful Amorites3 who have settled there.”